 Administration irregularities (noise, technology issues, etc.).
 Requests must be received within 5 business days of exam date.

-Pearson VUE Case Numbers accompany any administration irregularity from the time a candidate checks in at the exam center to when they leave the exam center.
-Case Numbers are directly connected to the cited irregularity and should be included with feedback and grievances submissions.
-Candidates who find themselves experiencing an administration irregularity should ask the site administrator for the Case Number.
+Pearson VUE Case Numbers are assigned to any administration irregularity that may occur from the time a candidate checks in at the exam center to when they leave the exam center.
+Case Numbers are directly connected to the cited irregularity and should be included with feedback and grievances submissions to the CAS.
+Candidates who find themselves experiencing an administration irregularity should report the issue and ask the site administrator for the Case Number.